Uni-Fusion: Universal Continuous Mapping: Related Works

-However, Nystr\"om methods are still costly on medium-sized training data and require $N$-times evaluation of each sample which is not efficient to direct regression of a continuous map.
+However, Nystr\"om methods are computationally expensive for medium-sized training data and require evaluating each sample $N$ times, which is inefficient for direct regression of a continuous map.

-We instead encode the local geometry and properties.
-This means a full space approximation is not necessary.
-By restricting the approximation to the limited space $\V x\in [-0.5,0.5]^3$, and applying the function in each local region, we overcome the high-computational burden.
+Instead, we encode the local geometry and properties, eliminating the need for a full-space approximation.
+By restricting the approximation to the limited space $\V x\in [-0.5,0.5]^3$, and applying the function in each local region, we reduce the computational burden.